 And one of Oregon’s best lakes, Strawberry Lake, is in this area as well.
 The trail is a 6.2 heavily trafficked out and back that is moderate in difficulty.
 You’ll get to see both Strawberry Lake and Little Strawberry Lake.
 The reflection off of this amazing high-elevation, shallow lake is quite spectacular.

-If you’re a fishing enthusiast, you’ll be happy to know that the lake is stocked with trout and fishing here is permitted.
-And in the winter you can reach the frozen lake with cross country skies or snowshoes.
+If you’re a fishing enthusiast, you’ll be happy to know that the lake is stocked with trout, and fishing here is permitted.
+And in the winter you can reach the frozen lake with cross-country skis or snowshoes.

 10. Hart Mountain